Ail-nare/ZipInt/README.md

 ### Header based library.

-Compressed seriation method for any numeric type.
+Seriation method that compressed the data for any numeric type and UTF-16/UTF-32 string (std::wstring).
+The size of the number can be virtualy.

+##### What does it do?

+    ZipInt<>

 /!\ _Still in progress_